Martonai/questionnare-skidrow/Documents/FunctionSpecification.md

 ## 6.Use cases

+### User contributor
+The user can click on the help menu which will bring up the help description.
+It will give a guide to the user how to fill the questionnaire.
+The user can start filling a questionnaire by clicking clicking on the Quiestionnaire and Start Quiestionnaire button.
+After clicking on the Start Quiestionnaire button the user can see all of the questions on the screen and all of the answers assigned to them.
+Then the user can tick the radio buttons and checkboxes based on their answers.
+After the user finishes the test he/she can click on the Submit button to send their answers.

+### System operator
+The system operator can reach the excel tables.
+The question table and the submitted answer table.
+He/she is able to view the tables and modify the Question table or assign another question table to the website.

 ## 7.Correspondence, how the use cases are covered a requirements
 1. On the site you will be able to choose from many questionnaires to fill out, which we will solve in a modern and easily transparent style.